ucfopen/Obojobo/CONTRIBUTING.md

 ### Releases and Milestones

 Obojobo is organized into a planned set of software releases.
 Each release is given a **dev branch** and a **project milestone**.
-These are identified with a number and an internal code name (we're using [minerals](https://en.wikipedia.org/wiki/List_of_minerals) as a source for our code names).
+These are identified with a number and an internal code name (we're using [minerals](https://en.wikipedia.org/wiki/List_of_minerals) as a source for our code names because rocks rock!).

 To create each release we decide on a set of issues and assign them to a release milestone.
 We do our best to plan a few releases ahead and occasionally re-evaulate existing releases.
 This means we may add or move issues between releases as development continues.